-Every digital marketer knows that buyer personas are necessary for success.
-But too commonly their buyer personas end up in a back folder or computer file, rarely used or thought of.
+With digital marketing still firmly belonging to storytelling, buyer personas are absolutely necessary for success.
+Anyone with digital marketing know-how has tried their hand at developing persona profiles.
+Too commonly their buyer personas end up in a back folder or computer file, rarely used or thought of.

-Here are some important elements of data you’ll want to collect:
+As a starting point, here are some important data points to collect:

 - Age range